Oestoidea/oled-spectrum-analizer/Wixel_3oleds/README.md

 # Wixel_3oleds

-Spectrum analyzer on Pololu Wixel with SPI and/or I2C OLED's SSD1306.
+Spectrum analyzer on Pololu Wixel (CC2511F32) with SPI and/or I2C OLED's SSD1306.
+The spectral width is 2403.47–2476.50 MHz with spacing in 286.4 kHz on two SPI displays.
+Displays available channels on I2C display.
 This scheme takes less then 10mA (on 5V).

 ## Equipment